Goran-Sacic/pomodoro/README.md

 - v0.1.0 (14-12-2024): Released beta version of the app.
 Details available on [Netlify pages](https://pomodoro-gs.netlify.app).
 - v0.1.1 (14-12-2024): Updated Next.js to the latest version (15.1.0) and updated config for MaterialUI since it would not deploy to Netlify otherwise.
 - v0.1.2 (19-12-2024): Refactored components to enhance performance.
 Added task component.
 Also performed various graphical upgrades (still not final).
+- v0.1.2 (20-12-2024): Made improvements to color palette to ensure beter visiblity.
+Added a header component with info modal, detailing various features of the app.

 ## Next Steps